 - Personal trauma for which a student is now being treated and will continue treatment.

 Some situations that do not meet the criteria for a successful appeal: I didn’t like my major or my classes.
 I didn’t get along with my roommates.
 My club/sport/Greek society/campus job took up all my time.
 I partied a lot and slept through my morning classes.
 I don’t want to tell my parents/my parents won’t let me leave college.

 Step 2: Create your documents

-The appeal committee will eventually read the material you provide, meet with you, and then make a decision about whether you may be immediately readmitted to continue your studies at UW–Madison in Spring 2023.
+The appeal committee will eventually read the material you provide, meet with you, and then make a decision about whether you may be immediately readmitted to continue your studies at UW–Madison in Summer/Fall 2023.
 Making this decision, the committee primarily considers:

 - your awareness and insight into the factors that have affected your studies

 - concrete evidence that these circumstances have been addressed or resolved

 - the likelihood that you will be academically successful in the immediately upcoming term.

 Please create Word documents and keep your own record of all your materials.
 All documents related to academic suspension are confidential and shared only with those immediately involved in your appeal.